manwar/python-guide/introduction-to-python.md

     print(users.get("name"))  # prints Joe

-What if the given key doesn't exist in the dictionay?
+What if the given key doesn't exist in the dictionary?

 It would return `None` as shown below: